 Choose products that will kill fleas, eggs and larvae, but won't harm children or pets and always follow instructions on the packaging.

-Your vet will be able to recommend a treatment safe for use in the home to kill any remaining dog fleas and prevent eggs, larvae and pupa developing any further.
+Your vet will be able to recommend a treatment safe for use in the home.

 Treat your carpets and floors, paying particular attention to cracks between floorboards, skirting boards, and just underneath the outer edges of your furniture.